 When a person is convicted of a heroin charge - meaning he has been arrested, tried, and found guilty of the charge - penalties can be severe.
 Even a simple possession charge can result in up to one year in state prison.
 Trafficking, on the other hand, can result in up to nine years and a fine of $50,000.

 While the situation may seem hopeless, there are defenses to heroin crimes.
 In November 2000, California voters passed Proposition 36, which states that individuals charged with non-violent drug offenses must be offered treatment options rather than jail time.
 A deferred judgement, in which a judge will withhold finding the accused guilty and instead place him on probation, may also be possible.

 Being charged with a heroin crime can be very frightening.
-If you have been charged with this type of crime, your best chance for a positive outcome is contacting a San Diego drug crime attorney at jD Law Criminal Defense Attorneys at (760) 630-2000.
-James N. Dicks is a board certified specialist and a former narcotics officer with the LAPD and he knows when arrests and charges are lawful, and when they are not.
+If you have been charged with this type of crime, your best chance for a positive outcome is contacting a San Diego drug crime defense attorney at jD Law Criminal Defense Attorneys at (760) 630-2000.
+James N. Dicks is a board certified specialist and a former narcotics officer with the LAPD, and he knows when arrests and charges are lawful, and when they are not.
 He will work hard to provide a defense that can either beat the charges, or get them lowered.
 This is one fight you do not have to take on by yourself.
 Call Mr. Dicks today and get the help you need.

 Sample of Case Results